 The Third Solicitation requires HVDC-based cable and converter technology.
 Future solicitations for Projects that will utilize the Prebuild Infrastructure will also require HVDC technology.
-The technical and thermal limitations of HVAC based technology at the intended target project sizes, therefore, preclude use of HVAC technology for the proposed Prebuild design.5
+The technical and thermal limitations of HVAC-based technology at the intended target Project sizes, therefore, preclude use of HVAC technology for the proposed Prebuild concept design.

 Additionally, the Applicant should consider HVDC technology deployment possibilities for the proposed Prebuild design that will enable easy integration of other Qualified Projects utilizing the Prebuild Infrastructure.
+The duct banks should be able to accommodate HVDC cables from all major vendors, in addition to all available voltage levels.